-As companies continue to embrace technology and move towards a digital-first approach, the need for robust security and data protection has become increasingly critical.
-One of the ways organizations demonstrate their commitment to these practices is by undergoing a System and Organization Controls 2 (SOC 2) audit.
+As companies increasingly rely on technology, robust security and data protection have become critical.
+One way organizations demonstrate their commitment to these practices is through a System and Organization Controls 2 (SOC 2) audit.
 Conducted by external auditors, the SOC 2 audit assesses an organization’s security, availability, processing integrity, confidentiality, and privacy controls.
-However, the audit process can be complex, and many organizations make common mistakes in a SOC 2 audit that could lead to costly consequences.
-In this Peak Post, we will discuss some of these mistakes and how you can avoid them.
+However, navigating a SOC 2 audit can be tricky, and common mistakes can lead to setbacks.
+Let’s explore these pitfalls and how to avoid them, ensuring a smooth and successful audit experience.

 1. Inadequate Preparation